 As an urban anthropologist, I propose a human-centered approach to all architecture - and design projects.
 I'm especially interested in working with urbanists, architects, designers and other disciplines with a clear impact on human interaction and behaviour.
 Starting your project with a structured needs analysis by means of surveys, interviews and participatory workshops, results in designs, deeply connected with their users.
 If we design with a focus on financial, legal and technical requirements only, (design-)projects have the risk of being obsolete from the very beginning because they simply are not usable and wanted by anyone.
 Therefore, acknowledging the human factor in architectural and design projects is a necessity.
 And it is also much more fun!

 Change is inevitable.
 Change is also at the core of innovation.
 Facing change with a clear yet flexible workflow-framework allows your (design-) team to navigate through unforeseen events and make creative use of changing project parameters.
-To ensure that this framework is well connected to your ways of working, we start with an anlysis of your existing workflows and related (software-) tools.
+To ensure that this framework is well connected to your ways of working, we start with an anlysis of your existing processes and related (software-) tools.
 Incremental improvements start from there.
 In creative environments, organizing the following areas has many beneficial effects, not only on the actual work but also on the wellbeing and happiness of your team: project management and planning, data management, financial management, prospection- and tender procedures, IT structure, knowledge transfer among team members, tailor-made excel4architects.
 Most interventions are carried out over 2-6 months.
 Long-term collaborations and personal coaching for creatives are possible as well.

 With an interdisciplinary background in political science and urban anthropology, I have ten years professional experience in the private and the non-profit sector.
 I work with i.a. ncbham (creative studio) , Miss Miyagi (responsible real estate) , Bogdan & Van Broeck Architects , noAarchitecten , Sill & Sound Architects, KA PAI (interior styling) , Jo Matba (DJ and producer), Fairphone (responsible smartphones), Vetocambre (veterinary) and Collectif PsyCol (psychologists).
 Please download my CV for more detailed information on my skills and experience.